 The Company may, from time to time, issue flow-through common shares to finance its resource exploration activities in Canada.
 Canadian income tax law permits the Company to renounce to the flow-through shareholders the income tax attributes of resource exploration costs financed by such shares.
 Flow-through common shares are recognized in equity based on the quoted price of the existing shares on the date of the issue.
 The difference between the amounts recognized in common shares and the amount the investor pays for the shares is recognized as a liability which is reversed into earnings as eligible expenditures are incurred.
 The deferred tax impact is recorded prospectively upon renunciation of the related tax benefits, provided it is expected the Company will incur the required eligible expenditures.

 When flow-through expenditures are renounced, a portion of the deferred income tax assets that were not previously recognized, are recognized as a recovery of deferred income taxes in net income.
-The Company issued 3,338,269 flow-through shares in the year ended February 28, 2017 and none in the year ended February 29, 2016.
-Management has determined that none of the flow-through shares issued in the year were issued at a premium and therefore no liability has been recognized.

 (xi) Share-based Payments